yashasvid/backend_design_development/README.txt

+# Backend design and development challenge for NYU IT

 All requests to the server are routed via the routes.js file into their respective callback functions that are defined in the controller.